saghul/evergreen/docs/loop.rst

     This is the main class that sets things in motion in flubber.
 I runs scheduled tasks, timers and i/o operations.
-Only one event loop may exist per thread and it needs to be explicitly created.
+Only one event loop may exist per thread and it needs to be explicitly created for threads other than the main thread.
     The current loop can be accessed with `flubber.current.loop`.

     .. py:attribute:: DEFAULT_EXECUTOR_WORKERS